Ships and other fixed assets

 The Company’s impairment model has taken into consideration market expectations of future development in the dry bulk market.
 If the market continue to further detoriate, or the period until recovery is prolonged, additional impairment can be expected.

-The table below shows sensitivity in the impairment tests.
+The table below shows sensitivity in the impairment tests of the ships.

 If the general charter rate increase more than expected in the company’s impairment model, this will have a negative impact on the net present value on ships currently trading on long favorable charters, but partly offset by an increase in underlying broker values on the Company’s ships.
 For ships without a long favorable charter, an increase in market value will have positive effect.
 If the general charter rate decrease more than expected, this will have a negative impact and additional impairment based on underlying broker values.

 Depreciation is calculated on a straight line basis over the estimated useful life of the ships taking its residual value into consideration.
 The useful life, which is also considered as the economic life of the ships, has been estimated to 25 years.
 Residual value is estimated based on steel prices of the ships less cost to demolish and is reassessed every year-end.
 Dry docking expenses are depreciated until next planned dry docking, typically 30-60 months.